illinois/cs340-fa22-pixel-board-shared-middleware/README.md

 ## Launching the Shared Middleware

-The shared middleware requires `mongo` as a database server.
-Launch mongo, then the app:
+The shared middleware requires `mongo` as a database server and all requirements in `requirements.txt`.

+Install requirements, launch mongo, then the app:
+- `py -m pip install -r requirements.txt`
 - `docker run --rm -it -p 27017:27017 mongo`
 - Either of the following:
   - In HTTP mode: `py -m flask run` / `python3 -m flask run`